 The Big Spring Police Department reported the following activity between 7 a.m.
 Thursday and 7 a.m. today:

-â€˘ GILBERT GONZALES, 30, of 610 Goliad, was arrested Thursday on warrants for failure to maintain financial responsibility, failure to appear and a warrant from another agency.
+â€˘ CATHRYN VIERA SALAZAR, 45, of 3304 W. Highway 80 Apt.
+17, was arrested Thursday on warrants for failure to maintain financial responsibility and failure to appear.